interserver/vps_host_server/nagios-plugin-check_raid/CONTRIBUTING.md

 usually those messages are small and can be included into bug report.

 ## Testing ##

+When contributing changes back, the existing tests must pass, before and after your changes.
+Please note that new test data is not detected automatically, it must be registered in test files.

 To run all tests, invoke: